-All Redhawk revolvers, except the 4" barrel models, are provided with an insert front sight.
+The $GP100^{\circ}$ revolver is provided with an insert front sight.
 To change the front sight, depress the spring-loaded plunger in the front of the barrel rib with a small punch and lift rear of sight blade.
 The adjustable rear sight has a white outline blade.
-Each click of the rear sight adjustment screws (either windage or elevation) will move the point of impact of the bullet approximately 3/4" at a distance of 25 yards.
+Each click of the rear sight adjustment screws (either windage or elevation) will move the point of impact of the bullet approximately $3/4^{\circ}$ at a distance of 25 yards.
 Move the rear sight in the direction you desire the bullet to move on the target.
-The suggested sight picture is shown below.
-See "Attaching Ruger Scope Rings", p.
-28.